 Guide to Homeschooling in Alaska

 Homeschooling has been legal across the United States for several decades now, but because it is regulated by state and local governments, homeschooling looks a bit different in each state.
-If you are considering homeschooling in Alaska for the first, there are certain things to consider before making the transition to home education.
-Power Homeschool is pleased to provide you with resources and information to help you jump start you homeschool journey in Alaska.
+If you are considering homeschooling in Alaska for the first time, there are certain things to consider before making the transition to home education.

 Homeschool Laws and Requirements in Alaska